Boeing 314 Clipper: Boeing’s submission

 Beall was transferred to the engineering department and allocated 11 engineers to work on the project.
-The engineering team calculated that the optimum wingspan for the flying boat needed to 152 ft compared with the XB-15's 149 ft.
+The engineering team calculated the optimum wingspan for the flying boat to be 152 ft compared with the XB-15's 149 ft.
 The shortfall was overcome by adding 36 in to the width of the fuselage.
 He combined the wing with more powerful Wright R-2600 Twin Cyclone engines, each of which produced 50% more power than the 850 hp of the XB-15's Pratt & Whitney R-1830 Twin Wasp engines.
-The XB-15's engine nacelles were also retained, as they had originally been designed to house 2600 hp Allison V-3420 liquid-cooled W engines, which since these were not ready, had been replaced on the bomber by the smaller and less powerful Pratt & Whitneys.
+The XB-15's engine nacelles were also retained, as they had originally been designed to house 2600 hp Allison V-3420 liquid-cooled W engines which, since these were not ready, had been replaced on the bomber by the smaller and less powerful Pratt & Whitneys.
 The engineers estimated that their proposed design would weigh 40,000 lbs and could carry a payload of up to 42,500 lbs.

 Sufficient work was completed by May 1936 for Beall, company president Claire Egtvedt, aerodynamicist Ralph LaVenture Cram (1906–1939) to depart on May 9, 1936, from Seattle to New York, where they made a presentation of their proposal to Pan American.

 Pan American accepted Boeing's proposal, awarding it a $4.8 million contract on July 21, 1936, for six aircraft with an option for six more.
 This order represented the first that Pan American had placed with the company.
 The first aircraft was to be delivered by December 21, 1937.
 An amendment to the contract on January 20, 1937, granted a three-month extension to the specified delivery date for the first six aircraft.